Useful information for Georgia

 ENTRY FORMALITY / VISA

-Check online if you need visa to travel to Georgia.
+Check online if you need to apply for a visa to travel to Georgia.

 Visa Free

-Pleasant innovation: Citizens of European Union and of some others countries need no Visa for entering Georgia.
+Pleasant innovation: Citizens of European Union and of some others countries don’t need to present any visa for entering Georgia.

 If you wish to visit Georgia for a short period of time, you can book the ticket for the first plane.